-Session bills that have been signed by Governor
+Session bills that have been signed by the Governor

-BY ANN ESTVOLD, NDNA Legislative Intern
+By Ann Estvold, NDNA Legislative Intern

-Gov. Kelly Armstrong has now signed 490 bills into law as Friday, April 25, 2025.
-Below are summaries of some of the bills signed into law in the past week:
+Gov. Kelly Armstrong has now signed 490 bills into law as of Friday, April 25, 2025.
+Below are summaries of some of the bills signed into law.

+Hunting and outdoors

-Hunting and Outdoors HB 1470 increases several hunting and fishing fees in North Dakota, as well as increasing the annual fishing outfitter license fee and permit fees for gun dog trainers.
+HB 1470 increases several hunting and fishing fees in N.D, as well as increasing the annual fishing outfitter license fee and permit fees for gun dog trainers.